cellml/libcellml/docs/tutorials/tutorial5/tutorial5_cpp.rst

 Tutorial 5 C++: Working with multiple components
 ================================================

-The outline for this tutorial is shown on the :def:`Tutorial 5<tutorial5>` page.
+The outline for this tutorial is shown on the :ref:`Tutorial 5<tutorial5>` page.
 These are the C++ instructions.
 For the same tutorial in Python please see the :ref:`Tutorial 5 in Python<tutorial5_py>` page instead.